Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

-where $\delta$ is a binary step function where ${H_{b}}^{95}$ defines the 95th percentile of human annotation errors, averaged over the human experts.
-Thus, $PCK@Human^{95}=95\%$ reflects human-level precision.
-We also compared consistency and agreement between model precision and human annotation error across body parts.
-We calculated the intraclass correlation coefficient ($ICC$) between the model $ME$ and the inter-rater errors $H$ of the human experts, $ICC(A,1)$ for agreement, and $ICC(C,1)$ for consistency.
-Perfect agreement and consistency with inter-rater errors across body keypoints (i.e., $ICC(A,1)=ICC(C,1)=1$) will suggest that a model displays human precision.
+Here, $\delta$ is a binary step function with threshold ${H_{b}}^{0.95}$ defining the 95th percentile of the inter-rater spread (where the mean inter-rater spread ${H_{b}}$ is specified in Equation~\ref{eq:h}).
+In other words, $PCK_{h}@Human^{0.95}$ is equivalent to $PCK_{h}@\tau$ when ${H_{b}}^{0.95} = \tau$.
+Thus, $PCK_{h}@Human^{0.95}=95\%$ reflects human-level performance.
+By utilizing the intraclass correlation coefficient ($ICC$) proposed by~\citet{fisher1992statistical}, we also compared consistency (i.e., $ICC(C,1)$) and agreement (i.e., $ICC(A,1)$) between model localization error and inter-rater spread across body parts.
+The $ICC$ values, and associated 95\% confidence intervals, between the model $ME$ and the inter-rater spread $H$ of the human experts were calculated using a two-way model.
+Perfect agreement and consistency with inter-rater spread across body keypoints (i.e., $ICC(A,1)=ICC(C,1)=1$) will suggest that a model displays human-level performance.

-In addition to model precision, we evaluated the computational efficiency of the ConvNet models.
+In addition to model localization performance, we evaluated the computational efficiency of the ConvNet models.
 We provide measures for model complexity (number of parameters), computational cost (FLOPs), and inference time (latency).
-The inference latency per image was estimated from model predictions on an NVIDIA GTX 1080 Ti GPU with TensorFlow.
-We used a batch size of 10 and computed the median latency in milliseconds over 10 computational runs.
+The inference latency per image was estimated from model predictions on an NVIDIA GTX 1080 Ti GPU with TensorFlow 2.5, CUDA 11.0, and CUDNN 8.1.
+We used a batch size of 128 and computed the median latency in milliseconds over 10 computational runs.